 The applicant should have a good education background, normally a first degree in a relevant field.
 The applicant will need to establish or join a start-up business and be in a position to make a substantial contribution to Hong Kong’s economy, with consideration factors including, but not limited to: business plan, business turnover, financial resources, number of jobs created locally, and introduction of new technology or skills.

 Overseas Chinese nationals holding People’s Republic of China passports who meet the criteria stipulated above as well as the normal immigration requirements may apply for the HKSAR Investment as Entrepreneurs visas if the applicant has permanent residence overseas or the applicant has been residing overseas for at least one year immediately before the submission of the application. (‘Overseas’ refers to places outside mainland China, the Hong Kong Special Administrative Region, and the Macao Special Administrative Region.)

 In order to obtain any of the above visas, the applicant must submit all the relevant application forms and supporting documents.
-Upon the Immigration Department’s receipt of all the required documents, it normally takes six to eight months to process the visa or entry permit applications.
+Upon the Immigration Department’s receipt of all the required documents, it normally takes four to eight months to process the visa or entry permit applications.

 Approval of applications is entirely discretionary and is subject to changes in government policies.
 The director of immigration reserves absolute discretion to refuse any application, even if all criteria for eligibility are met.
 Successful applicants will normally be granted a limited extended stay of 24 months (only without other conditions of stay upon entry).
 Applicants may apply to extend their stay in the HKSAR before their limit of stay expires.
 Such applications will only be considered if the applicants continue to meet the eligibility criteria under entry for investment, the QMAS, or the General Employment Policy.